Health financing and governance

 End-to-end management of CAPI surveys — tool building in KoboToolbox / ODK, enumerator recruitment and training, daily HFC, and data transmission to headquarters.

-Workshops in R, Stata, survey design, data management, and M&E frameworks.
+Workshops in R, Stata, survey design, data management, M&E frameworks, and reproducible research.
 I have trained teams ranging from government statisticians to community health workers.

 Get in touch about a project →

-Senior M&E and Research Data Manager roles, data analytics consulting across supply chain, health, agriculture, finance and real estate, research partnerships in health financing and agricultural economics, and training and capacity building in R, Stata, survey design, and data management.
+Senior M&E and Research Data Manager roles blending AI and data systems, data analytics consulting across supply chain, health, agriculture, finance and real estate, ML systems and predictive analytics work, research partnerships in health financing and agricultural economics, and training and capacity building in R, Stata, survey design, data management, and reproducible research practices.